Party per pale: 1 Or, a Georgian dancer proper; 2 Gules, a church Or, ports and windows Azure.

 Bearer: Gregorio Lanzagorta Llaguno.

-Classification: Personal, Interpreted, Coat of arms, Latin language and English language.
+Classification: Personal, Interpreted, Coat of arms, Latin language and Slide.

 Argent, a Mexican cedar tree eradicated proper, fructed Or, its trunk charged with the letters «JML» Or, branded with a branding iron.

-The coat of arms of Jose Maria Lanzagorta Aras designed by grand nephew Juan Lanzagorta Vallín and outlined by me.
+The coat of arms of Jose Maria Lanzagorta Aras designed by grand nephew Juan Lanzagorta Vallín and emblazoned by me.
 He was a cattle rancher and built the «hacienda» known as «Cedro Viejo» in Veracruz.
 The Mexican cedar tree (Cedrela salvadorensis) is different from the cedar of the Pinaceae family.

 Blazon keywords: Argent, Or, One, Mexican cedar tree, Eradicated, Proper, Fructed, Trunk, Charged, Branding iron and Letter.